networkservicemesh/cmd-forwarder-vppagent/README.md

 dlv to listen on port 50000.

 ```-p 50000:50000``` tells docker to forward port 50000 in the container to port 50000 in the host.
 From there, you can
-just connect dlv using your favorite IDE and debug forwarder.
+just connect dlv using your favorite IDE and debug cmd.

-## Debugging the tests and the forwarder
+## Debugging the tests and the cmd

 ```bash
 docker run --privileged -e DLV_LISTEN_FORWARDER=:50000 -p 40000:40000 -p 50000:50000 --rm $(docker build -q --target debug .)
 ```

-Please note, the tests **start** the forwarder, so until you connect to port 40000 with your debugger and walk the tests
+Please note, the tests **start** the cmd, so until you connect to port 40000 with your debugger and walk the tests
-through to the point of running forwarder, you will not be able to attach a debugger on port 50000 to the forwarder.
+through to the point of running cmd, you will not be able to attach a debugger on port 50000 to the cmd.